napasornc/c0dew0rd/week 4/readme.md

 ## P5.js

-We learn function preload and create spinning movement using
+We learn function preload and create spinning movement using syntax `spin`, `translate`, and controling speed with `frameRate`.
+Function preload allow us to use font in .oft and .tff format file.

 ![](Spin.JPG)
 > see in action [here](http://127.0.0.1:8287/)